GoClipse/goclipse/com.googlecode.goclipse.build_pde/readme.txt

 When reving the version number of GoClipse:

-  Change the version number in goclipse-feature/feature.xml, and run the command Versions... > Force feature version into plugin manifests.
-This will update the plugin version to match the feature.
+  Change the version number in goclipse-feature/feature.xml.
+On the feature's 'Plugins' tab, run the command Versions... > Force feature version into plugin manifests.
+This will update the plugin versions to match the feature.

   Run a build (com.googlecode.goclipse.build_pde/build.xml).